Penn, North Dakota

 Penn (also Lauren) is an unincorporated community in western Ramsey County, North Dakota, United States.
 It lies along U.S. Route 2, northwest of the city of Devils Lake, the county seat of Ramsey County.
 Its elevation is 1,467 feet (447 m).
 The community was first named Lauren for the townsite owner, Lauren, and was later renamed Penn for English stockholders.
 It has a post office with the ZIP code 58362.

 Devil's Lake

 It is reported that the State and Federal Governments have bought out parts of the town because Devils Lake is expanding and will soon engulf the town with flood waters.

+Transportation

+Amtrak’s Empire Builder, which operates between Seattle/Portland and Chicago, passes through the town on BNSF tracks, but makes no stop.
+The nearest station is located in Devils Lake, 13 mi to the southeast.